 3. The Activated Carbon Filter for Odors and VOCs

-A high-efficiency activated carbon air filter addresses fumes and odors.
-Volatile Organic Compounds like formaldehyde and benzene are terribly dangerous.
-And this activated carbon filter reduces them.
+The Vista 200 boasts a high-efficiency activated carbon air filter elaborately designed to address fumes and odors.
+Volatile Organic Compounds such as formaldehyde and benzene are terribly dangerous.
+And this activated carbon filter reduces them considerably.

-According to Levoit, the gas-eating filter also eradicates ammonia and hydrogen sulfide.
-It should also remove cigarette smoke, cooking odors, and other similar particles.
-But don’t expect miracles.
+According to Levoit, this gas-eating filter also eradicates ammonia and hydrogen sulfide as well.
+It should also remove cigarette smoke, cooking odors, and other similar particles of a gaseous nature.
+But don’t expect miracles here, right?

 The Levoit Vista 200 cleanses medium to large rooms, spaces not bigger than 161 square feet.
 By comparison, the Honeywell HPA100 offers more or less the same purification coverage (155 sq ft.).

 Now, 161 sq. ft. would be a room measuring about 12 feet x 14 feet.
 A 12 ft. x 14 ft. bedroom would be considered large in American homes with a square footage of <2,500.
-You’d comfortably fit in a king size bed, chair, and dresser.
+You’d comfortably fit in a king size bed, chair, and dresser in such a room.

 A ceiling-facing, feature-packed LED display control panel sits atop the Vista 200.
-Admittedly, the Vista 200’s panel doesn’t feel as solidly built as pricier Levoits.
-But then this is a budget Levoit purifier.
+Admittedly, the Vista 200’s panel doesn’t feel as solidly built as those of pricier Levoits.
+But then, the Vista 200 is a budget Levoit purifier.